Cryptkeeper/fseq-file-format/README.md

 | `[]Sparse Range` | `Header->Sparse Range Count` |
 | `[]Variable`| None |

 When reading the `[]Variable` data, a software implementation should instead continue to read as long as there is at least 4 bytes free between the current reader index and `Header->Channel Data Offset`.
-See the [fpp](https://github.com/FalconChristmas/fpp/blob/master/src/fseq/FSEQFile.cpp#L425) code for more context.
+See the [fpp](https://github.com/FalconChristmas/fpp/blob/master/src/fseq/FSEQFile.cpp#L425) source code for more context.

 If (after reading all fields) the current reader index is less than the `Header->Channel Data Offset` value, it should seek forward (up to 4 bytes) to `Header->Channel Data Offset`.
 A difference of more than 4 bytes likely denotes a decoding error in your implementation.
-See the [fpp](https://github.com/FalconChristmas/fpp/blob/master/src/fseq/FSEQFile.cpp#L1458-L1462) code for more context.
+See the [fpp](https://github.com/FalconChristmas/fpp/blob/master/src/fseq/FSEQFile.cpp#L1458-L1462) source code for more context.

 Both of these implementation details appear to stem from the [rounding behavior](https://github.com/FalconChristmas/fpp/blob/master/src/fseq/FSEQFile.cpp#L1433) for the `Channel Data Offset`.